openid/sharedsignals/openid-sharedsignals-framework.md

 members MUST be a URI.
 The discoverability of all additional members is specified in the Discovery {{discovery}} section.

-# Example SETs that conform to the SSE framework {#events-examples}
+# Example SETs that conform to the Shared Signals framework {#events-examples}

-The following are hypothetical examples of SETs that conform to the SSE framework.
+The following are hypothetical examples of SETs that conform to the Shared Signals framework.

 ~~~ json
 {